open/close all folders

 - Good Thing You Can Heal: He is shown to be significantly more accident prone than the rest of the cast, often suffering heavy injuries that either leave him visibly charred or disintegrated into a little pile of ash.
 However, he can recover from these almost immediately thanks to his Healing Factor.

-- Informed Flaw: Comments from characters (including Tech himself) in a smattering of episodes would have you believe Tech's inventions have a habit of comically misfiring, but it just isn't true.
+- Informed Flaw: Comments from characters (including Tech himself) in a smattering of episodes would have you believe Tech's inventions have a habit of comically misfiring like his ancestor's inventions to catch the roadrunner, but it just isn't true.
 The closest his inventions come to not working right is his teammates using them without knowing what they do, and when the Loonatics can't solve a problem by beating someone up it's usually one of Tech's inventions that saves the day.

 - Omnidisciplinary Scientist: He was one even before getting his powers.